Alex Anas

 • United States Environmental Protection Agency, Science to Achieve Results Program, “A Long Term Integrated Framework Linking Urban Development, Demographic Trends and Technology Changes to Stationary and Mobile Source Emissions.” ($ 675,000).
 December 2004 through October 2010.
 (Project director and principal investigator)

 • University of California Multi-campus Research Initiative Project competition 2009: “A Virtual Co-laboratory for Policy Analysis in the Greater L.A.
-Region” ( $ 2.3 million) January 2010 – present, (Author of proposal and scientific director of project as visiting research economist at the University of California at Riverside)
+Region” ( $ 2.3 million) January 2010 – 2016, (Author of proposal and scientific director of project as visiting research economist at the University of California at Riverside)

 • For a complete grant history, please see Professor Anas’s CV on his personal webpage.